 This post works in the same way as the last one, only it features female touring car drivers from places other than Europe.
 Australian drivers now have their own post, as do American drivers, Canadian drivers and drivers in TC2000.
 Violeta Pernice now has her own post, as do Samantha Tan, Delfina Frers, Dora Bavio, Valerie Chiasson and Laleh Seddigh.

 Paula Calderón - races in touring cars in Colombia, her home country.
 Her first major race was the 6 Hours of Bogota in 2009, driving a Kia Picanto.
 With her team-mates Nelson Gutierrez, Pavel Russi and Alejandro Torres, she won the ST2 class.
 After a break, she returned to the circuits in 2012, in the ST2 class of the Colombian touring car championship.
 Driving a Kia Turbo this time, she was second overall, alongside Daniel Alvarado.
 In the same car, she was 22nd in the Bogota 6 Hours, racing against her sister, Tatiana Calderón.
 In 2014, the Calderón sisters planned to race together in New Zealand, but this did not happen.
 Paula does not seem to have raced at all.

 Pamela Esquivel – races touring cars in Mexico.
 In 2013, she won her first major race, a round of the Mexican Endurance Touring Car championship.
 Her car was a Ford Ka, and she was sixth in the championship.
 The same year, driving the same car, she was fourth in the Pony 1600 championship, with three third places.
 After that, she raced in Super Touring, still in Mexico, and was eighth in the 2014 Light championship, driving a Ford Focus.
 After another season in that category in 2015, she moved up to Super Touring 1 in 2016, driving a Renault Clio.
-At the time of writing, her best result has been a fourteenth place at Mexico City.
+Her best result was a fourteenth place at Mexico City.
 Super Touring 2 was a more successful hunting ground for her, and she took one race win on her way to third in the championship.
 She started her motorsport career as a rally co-driver, and her first circuit race was a 24-hour race in Mexico City, which her brother also entered.
 At the end of 2017, she came third in the same race, in her Ford Ka, "Katarina".
 Her co-drivers were her brother Jose, Elias Mussi and Luis Rossell.
 She and Katarina raced in Super Touring 1 Light in 2018, finishing 15th in the championship with a best finish of ninth, at Pachuca.

 Silvina Genjo – winner of the Copa Corsa womens’ one-make series in Argentina in 1998.
 The same year, she also tried single-seater racing, in Formula Renault.
 Also in 1998, she did some races in Turismo Nacional, like many of her women-only series colleagues.
 Her car was a VW Polo.
 In 2000, she appeared in the TN series again, driving a VW Gol.
 Between 1998 and 2001, she also seems to have raced in a Kia one-make series in Argentina.